 CAN I FAIL COURSE PLACEMENT?

-No. This is an assessment tool that helps college advisors place you in appropriate courses so you can succeed.
+No. This is an assessment tool that helps college student success navigators place you in appropriate courses so you can succeed.

 WILL I HAVE TO TAKE CLASSES I DON’T NEED FOR MY DEGREE?